rndmh3ro/golang-s2i/README.md

-# Creating a basic S2I builder image
+# An OpenShift Source-to-Image builder dedicated to Go

 ## Installation / usage